rosell-dk/webp-express/README.txt

 If you are working in a browser that supports webp (ie Google Chrome), you will see a link "Convert test image (show debug)" after a successful save.
 Click that to test if it works.
 The screen should show a textual report of the conversion process.
 If it shows an image, it means that the *.htaccess* redirection isn't working.
 It may be that your server just needs some time.
 Some servers has set up caching.
 It could also be that your images are handled by nginx.

-Note that the plugin does not change any HTML.
+Note that the plugin does not change any HTML (unless you enabled the *Alter HTML* option).
 In the HTML the image src is still set to ie "example.jpg".
 To verify that the plugin is working (without clicking the test button), do the following:

 - Open the page in Google Chrome
 - Right-click the page and choose "Inspect"